olin/studentgovernment/student_government_bylaws.md

 Student Body.
 The following rules apply to club funding requests:

 1. Any individual hoping to spend club money must attend a Club Spending Training.
-   These events are held by the VP of Finance and Director and Assistant Director of Clubs and Organizations at the beginning of every semester, and upon request.
+   These events are held by the Vice President for Finance and Director and Assistant Director of Clubs and Organizations at the beginning of every semester, and upon request.
 2. Every request must come in at least 72 hours before the event.
 Any online purchases require a 2-week requesting period.
 Requests not meeting these deadlines are not guaranteed a response in time for the event.